Ten-valley excitonic complexes in charge-tunable monolayer WSe$_2$: Main

 In contrast to the internal structures of $X^{-}_{\mathrm{S,T}}$, $H$ (and $O$) is composed of a dark trion in its core and satellite electron(s) from the optically-active top valleys \cite{van_tuan_six-body_2022, van_tuan_composite_2022}.
 The relative motion of the optically active satellite electron is slower than that of the three particles in the core trion.
 Therefore, the photoexcitation of $H$ resembles the Landau level quantized motion of a free electron \cite{van_tuan_six-body_2022}.

 We corroborate this interpretation by extracting an effective mass from the Landau levels and comparing it to that of free electrons in the upper CB.
-We start from the energetic spacing of the resonances in regime I ($\Delta_{\mathrm{LL}}$), which increases slightly from \SI{3.2}{\milli\electronvolt} to \SI{3.6}{\milli\electronvolt} from the bottom to the top of regime I and is identical for both polarizations.
+We start from the energetic spacing of the resonances in regime I ($\Delta_{\mathrm{LL}}$), which is constant for a given voltage but increases slightly from \SI{3.2}{\milli\electronvolt} to \SI{3.6}{\milli\electronvolt} from the bottom to the top of regime I and is identical for both polarizations.
 Calculating the corresponding cyclotron frequency yields an effective mass in the range $\numrange{0.26}{0.29} m_{0}$ in the single particle approximation, in units of the free-electron mass $m_{0}$.
 This value closely matches the $\num{0.29} m_{0}$ effective mass of the upper conduction band.
 Moreover, it does not match the exciton reduced mass, given by $m_{\mathrm{e}}m_{\mathrm{h}}/(m_{\mathrm{e}}+m_{\mathrm{h}})=\num{0.16} m_{0}$ \cite{stier_magnetooptics_2018}.
 Therefore, the observed resonances are due to the electron of the photoexcited electron-hole pair being excited to different Landau levels in the upper CB (see panel I in Fig.~\ref{fig:3Landaulevels}d) rather than the Landau levels of an exciton.
+The slight change of the energetic spacing of the resonances might be due to an enhancement in binding of the photoexcited electron to the complex \cite{van_tuan_six-body_2022}.